How To Recognise Prey Drive In A Pet Greyhound

 However, this is not an accurate indication that he is “safe” in all situations.

-There are a percentage of greyhounds that can never be trusted around other animals, and no amount of socialisation or counter conditioning is going to change that.
+There is a percentage of greyhounds that can never be trusted around other animals, and no amount of socialisation or counter conditioning is going to change that.

 Whilst prey drive is a normal dog behaviour, it crosses the line when the dog is allowed to be out of control, for example in an off-leash park.